Digital transformation roadmap for Indian universities — shifting from traditional to data-driven admissions marketing

 Quick win You do not need a ₹50 lakh ERP to start.
 Pick one system, the admissions CRM, and implement it fully before the next admission cycle.
 One system done well outperforms five systems done poorly.

-The Competitive Advantage Compounds Over Time
+The Competitive Advantage Compounds

 Related reading from EDU SolPro: